Lomas Brown: Professional career

+While still playing in the NFL, he founded the Lomas Brown Jr. Foundation.
+The foundation supports educational institutions and related activities focusing on scholarships, student financial aid and awards programs.

-Brown was also a charismatic and respected leader on the team, who graciously donated a great deal of time, energy and money to many charitable causes throughout the Metro Detroit area.
+Brown started the Lomas Brown Foundation which donated a great deal of time, energy and money to many charitable causes throughout the Metro Detroit area. numerous philanthropic efforts, including coaching kids and managing the provides scholarships and financial aid to incoming college students.

 On October 30, 2023, Brown was inducted into the Detroit Lions Hall of Fame, known as the Pride of the Lions.

 Life after the NFL

 Since his retirement from the NFL, Brown has spent some time with the NFL Network and ESPNEWS as an analyst and also co-hosts a sports radio show for WXYT-FM in Detroit, Michigan.
 He has also served as an analyst on ESPN First Take, and is a co-host of the segment "Law Offices of Brooks and Brown."
 In 2018 he was named as the color analyst for the Detroit Lions radio broadcasts on WJR, replacing Jim Brandstatter.

 During 2012, Brown served as an assistant coach for the Andover Barons football team of Andover High School in Bloomfield Hills, Michigan.